 PARTS YOU WILL NEED TO GET ON YOUR OWN

 Depending on your application, you may also need a Ford gas powered truck’s gas pedal, a Dodge throttle cable, and a Ford gas powered truck’s cruise servo.
-When you order parts, we can tell you exactly what you will need; we may even be able to supply these parts for you.
+When you order parts we can tell you exactly what you will need.

 Sometimes customers buy engines out of industrial applications.
-These engines may not have the correct brackets for conversion friendly accessories.
+These engines do not have the correct brackets for conversion friendly accessories.
 See the Cummins Engine Information page for more information.

 CONSIDERING HAVING US DOING THE CONVERSION FOR YOU?

 Give us a call and find out how Diesel Conversions ® can do a professional conversion on your truck for a reasonable price.
 We have an international airport for travel from and back to our shop, and also can help with shipping options getting a disabled truck here.